Guide to Cardiac CT Scanners – Prices, Slices and Types of Exams

 So, how much does a cardiac CT scanner cost?

 When looking for a cardiac CT Scanner, you should expect a pricing to start at around 100.000 Euros for a 64-slice CT scanner.
-However, if you want to do more advanced studies, the price will be closer to 200.000 Euros on the market for used +128 slice CT scan machines.
+However, if you want to do more advanced studies, the price will be closer to 200.000 Euros for +128 slice CT scan machines on the used market.

-For more info, please visit our CT scanner pricing video, where our expert explains about CT scanner prices in more detail or visit our blog where we provide you with a thorough description of how much does a CT scanner cost.
+For more info, please visit our CT scanner pricing video, where our expert explains CT scanner prices in more detail.
+Or, visit our blog where we provide you with a thorough description of how much does a CT scanner cost.

-Sum up – Guide to Cardiac CT Scanners
+Sum up – Guide to the Best CT Scanner for Cardiac Imaging

 Cardiac CT scanners use advanced technology to visualize the heart and its blood vessels.

-These systems rely on higher slice count to deliver sufficient image quality, therefore, the higher slice count also means higher quality and higher prices.
+These systems rely on a higher slice count to deliver sufficient image quality.
+Therefore, the higher slice count also means higher quality and higher prices.

 The two main types of exams with a cardiac CT scanner are: